 Midlothian is a larger medium-sized town located in the state of Virginia.
 With a population of 94,998 people and 18 constituent neighborhoods, Midlothian is the 12th largest community in Virginia.

 Midlothian real estate is some of the most expensive in Virginia, although Midlothian house values don't compare to the most expensive real estate in the U.S.

-Midlothian is a decidedly white-collar town, with fully 88.07% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Midlothian is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Midlothian who work in management occupations (15.06%), sales jobs (12.74%), and office and administrative support (12.21%).
+Midlothian is a decidedly white-collar town, with fully 89.56% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Midlothian is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Midlothian who work in management occupations (16.34%), sales jobs (11.12%), and office and administrative support (10.82%).

 Also of interest is that Midlothian has more people living here who work in computers and math than 95% of the places in the US.

-Midlothian is a somewhat ethnically-diverse town.
+Midlothian is a very ethnically-diverse town.
 The people who call Midlothian home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Midlothian residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Midlothian include English, Irish, Italian, and Polish.
+Important ancestries of people in Midlothian include English, German, Irish, Italian, and European.

 The most common language spoken in Midlothian is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Polish.